What Is a Collateral Loan?

 As a result, if you make your monthly payments on time and in full, you can improve your credit score and your overall credit history.

-While there are some advantages to using collateral, there are also some drawbacks to securing a loan with collateral.
+While there are some advantages to using collateral, there are also some drawbacks we need to point out.

 You Can Lose the Collateral

-The most obvious disadvantage of using collateral is that you could lose your valued possession if you default on the loan.
+The most obvious disadvantage is that you could lose your valued possession if you default on the loan.
 For example, if you put your home up as collateral for a loan and you default on the loan, the lender could foreclose and repossess it.

 This is why it's important to only use collateral that you can afford to lose.